FortinetCloudCSE/fortiweb-security-foundations-201/content/05chapter/03Task3.md

 5. Dont forget to Save at the bottom.

 ![apischema4](api-schema4.png)

+{{% notice warning%%}}
+If for some reason you are logged out when you click save here, you will need to log back in using this link ```https://customersso1.fortinet.com/saml-idp/proxy/demo_sallam_okta/login``` and the credentials recieved in the original email.
+You will need to repeat steps 1 through 5.
+{{%/notice%}}

 6. Now lets open POSTMAN, by opening a new terminal (not bash) and type ```Postman``` at the prompt.
 This should start the postman application.